m417z/UWPSpy/README.md

 - Download the latest release from [here](https://ramensoftware.com/downloads/uwpspy.zip).
-- Run `UWPSpy.exe` and select the UWP application you want to spy on.
+- Run **UWPSpy.exe** and select the UWP/WinUI 3 application you want to spy on.
 - A window with the application's UI elements will appear for each UI thread of the target application.
 - A UWPSpy spying window can be closed, in which case it will become hidden.
-It can be shown again by running `UWPSpy.exe` again and selecting the same application.
+It can be shown again by running **UWPSpy.exe** again and selecting the same application.
 - To completely stop spying on an application, its process must be terminated.